mattparrilla/presentations/source/complexity-iceberg.md

 ---

-But you can deeply convert using both Object.freeze and any of the libraries

     const x = Object.freeze({ a: 1, b: 2 });
     x.a = 5;
     console.log(x); // { a: 1, b: 2}